TRUEPIC/queryql/README.md

 # QueryQL

-QueryQL makes it easy to add filtering, sorting, and pagination to your API through your old friend: the query string!
+QueryQL makes it easy to add filtering, sorting, and pagination to your REST API through your old friend: the query string!

 ## How it Works